Shh25/Ansible-Devops/README.md

 ## Infrastructure Upgrade
-We have created a Kubernetes cluster on Google Cloud Platform by using service accounts authentication.
+### Prerequisites
 - Create a new project on GCP
 - Enable Kubernetes on GCP and create a service account.
-Download the service account key and save it at the location /roles/kubernetes-gcp/templates/
+Download the service account key and save it at the location /roles/kubernetes-gcp/templates/.
+This file will be used for service accounts authentication.
 - Save project name and key name in variables.yml

+### Create a Kubernetes cluster on Google Cloud Platform using Ansible
+- Add cluster name and details in variables.yml file
 - Run ansible scripts for creating cluster
+- Log into Kubernetes dashboard or through terminal check for created cluster
 - Log into your Digital Ocean account and get the IP address of the Virtual Machine where Checkbox is installed
 - Check IP of Checkbox VM and open it on browser
 - Check microservice for route POST /api/design/survey on Postman